 Certain legal matters as to the United States federal and New York law in connection with this offering will be passed upon for us by Latham & Watkins LLP.
 Certain legal matters as to the United States federal and New York law in connection with this offering will be passed upon for the underwriters by Simpson Thacher & Bartlett LLP.
 The validity of the common shares offered in this offering and certain other legal matters as to Canadian law will be passed upon for us by WeirFoulds LLP.
-Certain legal matters as to Canadian law will be passed upon for us by WeirFoulds LLP.
-Certain legal matters as to Canadian law will be passed upon for us by WeirFoulds LLP.
 Certain legal matters as to Canadian law will be passed upon for the underwriters by Davies Ward Phillips & Vineberg LLP.
 Legal matters as to PRC law will be passed upon for us by Chen & Co.
 Law Firm and for the underwriters by Haiwen & Partners.
-Latham & Watkins LLP may rely upon WeirFoulds LLP with respect to matters governed by Canadian law and Chen & Co.
-Law Firm with respect to matters governed by PRC law.
-Simpson Thacher & Bartlett LLP may rely upon Davies Ward Phillips & Vineberg LLP with respect to matters governed by Canadian law and Haiwen & Partners with respect to matters governed by PRC law.
+Latham & Watkins LLP may rely upon WeirFoulds LLP with respect to matters governed by PRC law.
+Simpson Thacher & Bartlett LLP may rely upon Davies Ward Phillips & Vineberg LLP with respect to matters governed by PRC law.